-- Bureaucratically Arranged Marriage: Select Omikronian citizens are paired together and wed by the government based upon their physical and mental compatibility with one another.
-This is compulsory as refusal is so frowned down upon by the government that punishment will be the result should it ever occur.
+- Bureaucratically Arranged Marriage: Select Omikronian citizens, as explained by in-game documents, are paired together and wed by the government.
+Choices for would-be couples are based upon their physical and mental compatibility with one another to produce the best offspring.

 - City of Canals: Lahoreh, one of the districts of Omikron.

 - Cool Sword: Barkaya'l, which is empowered by the souls of all the ancient sorcerers of Omikron (minus one), and as such is the only weapon powerful enough to kill the Big Bad.